edgarsanchez/FsBotFrameworkSamples/README.md

-# Bot Framework EchoBot Sample in F#
+# Bot Framework Samples in F#
-An F# translation of the Bot Framework EchoBot sample.
+An F# translation of Bot Framework sample templates, right now I've only got the EchoBot sample.
 Just download the contents of the src/MyEchoBot folder.
 Get into that downloaded folder and type:

     dotnet run